Editor’s Note: This post was originally published in June 18, 2019 and has been revamped and updated for accuracy and comprehensiveness.

 Credit card processors know exactly how fast these fees will add up.
 And they’re equally good at marketing their contracts in favorable terms.
+For example, Square lowered their rates in percentage but added a $0.10 fee.
+This increased the total processing fee by a significant amount.
 So beware of exactly what you’re signing up for and how much it will end up costing your business over each year.
-There are also some easy ways to lower your credit card processing fees.
+There are also some very easy ways to lower your retail processing fees.
 Use this money to grow your business instead of wasting it on extra fees and surcharges.

 What Are the Factors That Determine Credit Card Fees?